1. How does the setting know if children need extra help and what should I do if I think my child may have special educational needs (SEN)?

 14. Who can I contact for further information?

 At our nursery the staff all have knowledge in where extra help or information is available, therefore asking the staff is usually helpful in guiding you to where you can get further information and support.
 Within the nursery the best people to talk to are:

 Emma Fox – Nursery SENCO

-Once you have started at the setting the child’s key person is the best person to talk to as they have knowledge in how your child is learning and developing.
+Your child’s key person once you have started at the setting is the best person to talk to as they have knowledge in how your child is learning and developing.

-As well as this your family health visitor usually has further information available and you can usually contact your health visitor via your GP surgery
+As well as this your family health visitor usually has further information available.
+You can usually contact your health visitor via your GP surgery.

 Updated May 2018